-Pulmonary arteries originate from pulmonary trunk towards right ventricle of the heart and present beneath the aorta.
+Pulmonary arteries originate from pulmonary trunk towards right ventricle of the human heart and present beneath the aorta.
 Pulmonary artery consists of two parts.
 One goes in the right lung and the other towards the left lung.
 It is the only artery that carries deoxygenated blood from the heart to the lungs.

-Differences between Aorta and Pulmonary Artery
+What are the difference between Aorta and Pulmonary Artery?

 |Definition||The artery that supplies oxygenated blood to the rest of the body.||The artery that carries deoxygenated blood to the lungs.|

 |Function||Carry oxygenated blood to the whole body.||To supply blood to the lungs for purification.|

 |Location||Aorta is present over the heart.||Pulmonary artery is present beneath the Aorta.|

-|Kind of circulation||Aorta performs systematic circulation.||Pulmonary trunk with right and left arteries perform pulmonary circulation.|
+|Kind of circulation||Aorta performs systemic circulation.||Pulmonary trunk with right and left arteries perform pulmonary circulation.|